FilippoMoro/filippomoro.github.io/_posts/2026-03-17-cosyne2026_neuroai.md

 So *what role does neuroscience play in this context?* Is biological inspiration still a useful guide for building intelligent systems, or has it become more of an aesthetic preference?

-As a neuromorphic engineer, I feel this growing **tensions**.
+As a neuromorphic engineer, I feel this growing **tension**.
 Neuromorphic computing has historically drawn deep inspiration from biology, often at the level of mimicking individual neurons and synapses.
 But as the gap between neuromorphic hardware and state-of-the-art AI grows wider, it becomes worth asking: *are we drawing the right kind of inspiration?*

 # Three Levels of Biological Inspiration